Trek the wonderful Naar-Phu area and effortlessly help with conservation!

 You help this meaningful trek because with each booking this enables us to bring along a researcher, with all their expenses paid instead of a trip profit.
 The trek is finely costed and won't make any money, and any difference will be borne by Project Himalaya as part of our dedication to the cause.
 No trek money goes to western staff wages or even flights over (we work for free and buy our own).

 The additional rewards on this trek will be sharing the trails and meals with knowedgeable and dedicated researchers, a satisfying cultural and knowledge exchange.
 Additionally, we'll hire local guides to introduce the village and their nearby grazing areas.
 What wildlife can we spot?
 Vultures and other large alpine birds, and I especially hope we can find signs and more of the predators: bear, marten, snow leopard, lynx, wolf and fox.

 Why waste acclimatization?
 After the Phu and Naar section, we exit via the high Kang La with its ultimate Annapurna panorama, and leaving the camping crew with the researchers, we continue in the good Annapurna Circuit teahouses, all the better to cope with the random spring weather.
 After a clean up and fatten up in Braga, we take the side route to Tilicho, where Jamie had his first snow leopard encounter and then cross the Thorong La, where with a final neat Lupra village end, we finish in Jomsom.

-This second part of this trek is not entirely frivolous either, as Tilicho, especially, is a prime snow leopard area and warrants understanding, and comparing although less formally.
+This second part of this trek is not entirely frivolous either, as Tilicho, especially, is a prime predator area and warrants understanding, and comparing although less formally.